 Pyramiding is the excessive upward growth of the scutes (the individual segments that make up the tortoise’s carapace or shell) that results in each segment taking on a pyramid-like shape.

 Upper Respiratory Tract Disease, often abbreviated as URTD or URP, is a common condition in Sonoran desert tortoises.
 "Upper respiratory tract disease" refers to an infection of the nose, nasal sinuses, and trachea (wind pipe) It typically starts as a clear nasal discharge that may persist for weeks.
 Sometimes the discharge dries around the nose and forms a white crust.
 Some tortoises may have bubbles blow out their nose and som

-Hibernation is an important part of the natural cycle of desert tortoises, box turtles, and many other turtles and tortoises kept as pets in Arizona.
+Hibernation, or sometimes called brumation, is an important part of the natural cycle of desert tortoises, box turtles, and many other turtles and tortoises kept as pets.
 Make sure you know if your turtle or tortoise is supposed to hibernate or not.